MichaelMcKavanagh/emailer/README.md

 ## Logging

 Unified logging files (`error.log` and `combined.log`) are available within the logger service, but currently you'll have to exec into the service to see them.

+## Deployment

+Currently the way to deploy the app is just to have docker-compose up running on the server with the appropriate environment variables set, and have port 80 publically exposed.

 # Author